vagrant-group/vagrant-group/README.md

 [![Gem Version](https://badge.fury.io/rb/vagrant-group.svg)](http://badge.fury.io/rb/vagrant-group)

+This plugin makes your life easier when it comes to maintain big development environments based on Vagrant.
+You can associate each VM to multiple groups, e.g. based on role (webserver, database) or project they belong to.
-With this plugin you can associate VMs to groups and then perform basic operations like up/halt/provision/destroy/reload on specific group.
+Then with one simple command you can run basic commands on entire group.

-One host may belong to multiple groups.
+For big configuration you may be also interested in [vagrant-dotvm plugin](https://github.com/krzysztof-magosa/vagrant-dotvm).

 ## How to install